KorfLab/algorithms/README.md

 Algorithms
 ==========

-In the Korf Lab, the goal is always to write simple, beautiful code.
+In the Korf Lab, our programming goal is to write simple, beautiful code.
 When one focuses on speed, efficiency, or cleverness, code becomes difficult to maintain, extend, and debug.

 This repo is a collection of several _demonstration_ programs and pipelines